roentgen/typeutils/README.md

 ### type_t<T, Align>

 Contains a single type, and provide requirement of alignment.
-Aling=0 means a natural alignment.
+Align=0 means a natural alignment.
 `type_t` will often contains `agg_t` or `sel_t`.
-Nesting `type_t` will be provide more strong/week alignment than container.
+Nesting `type_t` provides more strong/week alignment than container.
 This may put a padding before/after of containee.

 ### Aggregation Type agg_t<Ts...>/sel_t<Ts...>